-Buildings with a net book value of £21,912k have been partially financed by exchequer funds through the receipt of capital grants.
+Buildings with a net book value of £24,176k have been partially financed by exchequer funds through the receipt of capital grants.
 Should these assets be sold, the College may be liable, under the terms of the Financial Memorandum with the LSC and its successor organisations, to surrender the proceeds.

-If fixed assets had not been revalued, they would have been included at the following historical cost:
+If fixed assets had not been revalued they would have been included at the following historical cost:

-Freehold

-Land and

-Buildings

-Cost or Valuation 75,401
+Cost or Valuation Full dings

-Aggregate depreciation (11,930)
+Aggregate depreciation 75,401

-Net book value based on cost 63,471
+Net book value based on cost 63,269

-12 Non current investments
+12 Non current investments 2024 £'000 2023 £'000

-College 2023 £'000 College 2022 £'000

-Investments in subsidiary companies - -
+Investments in subsidiary companies -

-Total
+Total -

-The College owns 100 per cent of the issued ordinary £1 shares of Minchenden Business Centre Limited (MBC Ltd) a company incorporated in England and Wales.
-The company is in the process of being wound down with transactions in the year relating to mainly finishing outstanding work.
+The College owns 100 per cent of the issued ordinary £1 shares of Minchenden Business Centre Limited (MBC Ltd) a company incorporated in England and Wales which is dormant and is being liquidated.
 This investment was written down to £ nil in 2014.
+The only asset remaining prior to liquidation is £46k bank balance.